 Potential Patient Benefits

 A big benefit from these boards is the potential for patients to receive more personalized treatment options and see a better chance of survival.
-Specialists in different areas, like surgical oncology, may know of emerging treatments or clinical trials the patient could benefit from that their primary doctor may not be aware of.
+Specialists in different areas, like surgical oncology or radiation oncology, may know of emerging treatments or research studies the patient could benefit from that their primary doctor may not be aware of.
 These meetings can lead to a patient having more, better treatment options.

 Benefits for Oncologists

 Tumor board reviews also have several benefits for those who attend.
 Most notably, one of the pillars of tumor boards is education.
 In fact, some tumor boards meet specifically for teaching opportunities.

 Over many meetings, doctors of these various specialties will have a great opportunity to learn about more diverse and newer treatment options, especially those that may be outside of their own specialty.
 Often, residents or attendees in the hospital may also attend these meetings for additional training and education.
 These gatherings help advance the group’s knowledge overall, which in turn benefits the care the medical center provides.